|All of Michael Winkler's individual works explore the imagery and implications of

 paintings of spelled-forms has been ongoing since 2013--for more

-information on the process, click here
+information on the process, click here or on the image below.

 |Winkler’s project has attracted interest both within and outside the art community, partly